SlowJulien/NoJumpBreakCrops/Readme.md

 ### NoJumpBreakCrops

-This is a very simple Minecraft plugin who prevent unpermitted players to break crops by jumping on them.
+This is a very simple Minecraft plugin which prevent unpermitted players to break crops by jumping on them.
 This plugin **does not** have any other purpose !

 It should work with Bukkit, Spigot and Paper in **1.16+**.